A sturdy and economical ‘work horse’ for 1930s and 40s Australia

 This Federal is powered by a Hercules 228ci, 6 cylinder, JXA petrol engine with a Clark 4 speed constant mesh transmission.

 “With Federal at the four corners of the Earth” – that was the headline used on Federal’s 1935 Silver Anniversary brochure highlighting the significance of the export market.
-Federal trucks and chassis’ were now shipped to 131 foreign ports including Hong Kong, Africa, Syria, Japan, Australia, Spain, India and China.
-The Federal chassis’ were partially disassembled and completely boxed for export shipment.
+Federal trucks and chassis were now shipped to 131 foreign ports including Hong Kong, Africa, Syria, Japan, Australia, Spain, India and China.
+The Federal chassis were partially disassembled and completely boxed for export shipment.
 “The Silver Anniversary Federals are as sturdy as they are beautiful!” stated Federal’s advertising.

-With the outbreak of WW2, all new commercial vehicles began to be seconded by the Australian Army.
+With the outbreak of WW2, many new commercial vehicles began to be seconded by the Australian Army.
 With new vehicles unavailable, the pre-war Driver Brothers Federals had to last the duration of the war, which was obviously unknown at the time.
 With good servicing practises and skilled repairs, the Federals performed outstandingly well for the duration of the war years.

 1936 Federal